]

 Events | 15 October, 2025

-Join our free webinar for insights into how Earth Observation is delivering climate action & see real world examples while engaging with COP30’s leading issues
+The full programme has been released for our free webinar to gain insights into how Earth Observation is delivering climate action & see real world examples while engaging with COP30’s leading issues.
+Register here.

 Co-organised by Space4Climate, UK Space Agency, National Centre for Earth Observation, Royal Meteorological Society and The Pearl at University of Reading